-To install Dr.Web, enter in the command line the executable file name with necessary parameters (they affect installation in the background mode, installation language, reboot after installation).
+To install Dr.Web, enter in the command line the executable file name with necessary parameters (they affect installation in the background mode, installation language, reboot after installation, and Dr.Web Firewall installation).

+Parameter Description

+installFirewall Install Dr.Web Firewall.

-Parameter Description lang Language used for the installation.
-The value of this parameter is language in ISO 639-1 format. reboot Restart the computer automatically after installation is complete. silent Installation in the background mode.
+lang Language used for the installation.
+The value of this parameter is language in ISO 639-1 format.

+reboot Restart the computer automatically after installation is complete.

+silent Installation in the background mode.